Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - Licensing is more popular in creative industries and pharmaceutical industries
 	- Basically in industries where there is a recipe to replicate
 - Licensing also common for startup where you can give license of your product to larger company
+- Licensing often common when there is a visual thing or like pattents? ex hello kity

+##### Franchising
+- Franshisee operates the business under the name of another company
+- A business concept: the franchisor provides the right to use trademarks, operating system, equipment and continuous support systems like advertising, employee training, etc.
+- The franchisee paysa fee to start up operations
+- The franchisor typically takes a cut out of the sales (subway has 8% royalty plus and additional 4 percent for advertising (because you benefit from the marketing the franchisor does))

+Pros:
+- low risk and low cost
+- Usually highly motivated business contacts with local market knowledge
+- Economies of scale in marketing to international customers
+- Enables relatively rapid expansion in both domestic and foreign markets

+Cons:
+- Search for competent franchisees can be expensive and time consuming
+- Lack of full control over franchisees

 ##### Acquisition
 - A growth mode that entails one firm (acquirer) buying another firm (target)